oracle-livelabs/database/heatwave-migration/shell-dump/shell-dump.md

 ## Introduction

-In this lab, we will go to Oracle Cloud where we will create an API Key.
-Once we have our API Key, we then need to create a 'config' file so that MySQL Shell can access our Oracle Cloud Account to dump the data.
-But before dumping the data, there is one more thing we need to take care of which is to create an Object Storage Bucket to hold all of our files that will be generated during the dump command
+In this lab, we will go to OCI where we will create an API Key.
+Once we have our API Key, we then need to create a 'config' file so that MySQL Shell can access our Oracle Cloud Account to dump the data into Object Storage bucket.
+After the adding your API Key and creating a bucket on OCI, we then connect to the MySQL on-premise instance via MySQL Shell and perform the util.dumpInstance() utility.
+The util.dumpInstance() utility will take a dump of all the databases except “mysql, sys, performance schema, and information schema”.
+The dump comprises of DDL files for the schema structure and tab-separated .tsv files containing the actual data.

 _Estimated Lab Time:_ ? minutes